-MINDFULNESS CREATES HAPPINESS - tHE EXISTENTIAL SELF
+MINDFULNESS CREATES HAPPINESS - tHE EXISTENTIAL “SELF”

 SPIRITUALITY

 That is not the goal of life!
-Life in the physical plane is one of duality, contrast, and struggles that serve as a catalyst in the transformation of expansion of our soul, our spirit, and ultimately, the development of our conscious evolution.
+Life in the physical plane is one of duality, contrast, and struggles that serve as a catalyst in the transformation and expansion of our soul, our spirit, and ultimately, the development of our conscious evolution.

 “He who looks outside, DREAMS.
-He who looks inside, AWAKENS.”

 Carl Jung